Ask Question

 bullet

-Last meal before the scan?
+Regarding your last meal before the scan:

 Choose foods high in protein; low in carbohydrates,

-avoid sweets, breads, pasta, rice, and cereals.
+Avoid sweets, breads, pasta, rice, and cereals.

 Do not eat anything for at least 6 hours prior to your exam.